algorand-coding-challenges/challenge-1/challenge-1/README.md

 ### 1. Steps to fix the bug

 1. Install dependencies using AlgoKit.
-Run the below command inside of the `challenge-1` folder.
+Run the below command inside of the `challenge` folder.
 ```bash
 algokit bootstrap all
 ```
 This command will install all dependecies and also generate a `.env` file for you.
 3. Open Docker Desktop and launch Algorand localnet with `algokit localnet start`.
-4. Run `npm start` in your terminal to run the `index.ts` file and see the error message.
+4. Run `npm run start` in the `challenge` directory to run the `index.ts` file and see the error message.
 5. Go to `index.ts` file and fix the code to make it work.
-6. Run `npm run start` in your terminal to run the `index.ts` file.
+6. Run `npm run start` in `challenge` directory to run the `index.ts` file.
 If you see: `Payment of 1000000 microAlgos was sent to [receiver's address]` in the console, you successfully fixed the bug! 👏

 ### 2. How to Submit Your Answer